codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/mutable-objects-mutable-vs-immutable.md

 And as we'll see later on, it's easier to implement objects that allow their attributes to be changed.

 Strings are particularly inefficient when you need to concatenate them multiple times.

-Consider the following program that inputs ten lines from `System.in` and concatenates them into a single `String`.
+Consider the program in the bottom-left panel that inputs ten lines from `System.in` and concatenates them into a single `String`.
+To run the example, click the "Run!" button below.
+{Run!}(sh .guides/bg.sh javac code/Append.java java -cp code/ Append )